CreatorOS/Incentivize-people-to-own-your-coins/LEARN.md

 Then we will reduce their balance and also reduce the number of coins that have been minted.

 total Minted denotes the number of coins in circulation, i.e. in the wallets of users.
 If coins are beingbing unminted, they’re no longer in the accounts of users, and thus not in circulation.

 ## What do we want to incentivize?
 In this quest, we want to incentivize people to buy the coins early and hold them.
 Whenever people hold coins, the price in exchanges tends to go up.

 So, the best behaviour is if people buy early, andbut sell later (or never).

-We’ll devisedevice a crypto economic model such that this behaviour translates to a financial incentive for abiding to this behaviour.
+We’ll devise a crypto economic model such that this behaviour translates to a financial incentive for abiding to this behaviour.

 Here’s a simple model :